CharliePCampbell/CharlieCampbellA21-AcidRain/CharlieCampbellA21-AcidRain/ReadMe.md

 - You can set the basic challenge by changing:
 --- Unique Traders: The number of unique traders you'll be doing missions for (see the first section of the 'buffs' file).
 --- Cure Countdown: The number of days you'll have to complete the challenge ('buffs' file too).
---- Required Trader Quest Tiers: The level of quest tiers that must be completed for your specified number of traders, i.e. T1, T2, T3, T4 or T5 (see 'quests' file).
+--- Agreed Quest Tiers: The level of quest tiers that must be completed for your specified number of traders, i.e. T1, T2, T3, T4 or T5 (see 'quests' file).
 --- For example, maybe you want the challenge to be completing all T2 quests for all five unique traders within 28 days.

 <!-- GETTING THE LEVEL OF CHALLENGE RIGHT IS CRITICAL -->